onzfonz/comp227/src/content/4/en/part4b.md

   "scripts": {
     "start": "cross-env NODE_ENV=production node index.js",
     "dev": "cross-env NODE_ENV=development nodemon index.js",
-    "lint": "eslint .",
-    "test": "cross-env NODE_ENV=test jest --verbose --runInBand --forceExit" // highlight-line },
+    "test": "cross-env NODE_ENV=test jest --verbose --runInBand --forceExit" // highlight-line
     // ...
+  },
+  // ...
 }
 ```

 **NB:** when you are writing your tests ***it is better to not execute all of your tests***, only execute the ones you are working on.
-Read more about this [here](/part4/testing_the_backend#running-tests-one-by-one).
+Read more about this [here](#running-tests-one-by-one).

-#### 4.9*: Blog list tests, step2
+#### 4.9*: Watchlist tests, step2

-Write a test that verifies that the unique identifier property of the blog posts is named `id`, by default the database names the property `_id`.
+Write a test that verifies that the unique identifier property of the shows is named `id`, by default the database names the property `_id`.
 Verifying the existence of a property is easily done with Jest's [toBeDefined](https://jestjs.io/docs/en/expect#tobedefined) matcher.

 Make the required changes to the code so that it passes the test.
 The [toJSON](/part3/saving_data_to_mongo_db#backend-connected-to-a-database) method discussed in part 3
 is an appropriate place for defining the `id` parameter.

-#### 4.10: Blog list tests, step3
+#### 4.10: Watchlist tests, step3

-Write a test that verifies that making an HTTP POST request to the ***/api/blogs*** URL successfully creates a new blog post.
+Write a test that verifies that making an HTTP POST request to the ***/api/shows*** URL successfully creates a new show onto the list.
-At the very least, verify that the total number of blogs in the system is increased by one.
+At the very least, verify that the total number of shows in the system is increased by one.
-You can also verify that the content of the blog post is saved correctly to the database.
+You can also verify that the show JSON object is saved correctly to the database.

 Once the test is finished, refactor the operation to use async/await instead of promises.

-#### 4.11*: Blog list tests, step4
+#### 4.11*: Watchlist tests, step4

 Write a test that verifies that if the `likes` property is missing from the request, it will default to the value 0.
-Do not test the other properties of the created blogs yet.
+Do not test the other properties of the created shows yet.

 Make the required changes to the code so that it passes the test.

-#### 4.12*: Blog list tests, step5
+#### 4.12*: Watchlist tests, step5

-Write a test related to creating new blogs via the ***/api/blogs*** endpoint,
+Write a test related to creating new shows via the ***/api/shows*** endpoint,
 that verifies that if the `title` or `url` properties are missing from the request data,
 the backend responds to the request with the status code **400 Bad Request**.